AaronL-in/qubit-dots/README.md

 - Calculation of the many-electron spectra of a general quantum dot network using a modified LCHO-CI approach.
 These energy spectra can be mapped onto a Heisenberg Hamiltonian to determine the pairwise exchange interactions of electrons in the dot network.
 - Tools for finding optimal control pulses such as GRAPE and constant-adiabatic pulse engineering.

 You can see the general progress in the module by going to the tutorials folder and following along the Jupyter notebooks.
-Currently, the data for the tutorials are hosted elsewhere.
-If you would like these available to you, please email brandonbuonacorsi@gmail.com (subject line: QuDiPy).
+Currently, some of the data for the tutorials are hosted elsewhere.
+If you would like these available to you, please email either bohdan.khromets@uwaterloo.ca or zmerino@uwaterloo.ca (subject line: QuDiPy).
 We emphasize that this is work in progress.

 For development guidelines, see https://github.com/mainCSG/QuDiPy/blob/master/Development%20Guidelines.md.